kaankaraoglu/euler-rs/README.md

 ## Overview

-This Rust project provides solutions to problems from Project Euler and is part of a personal journey to learn Rust programming.
+This project is part of a personal journey to learn ins and outs of Rust programming.

 ## Implemented problems